InstituteforDiseaseModeling/laser/README.md

   - runs the model
   - plots SEIR trajectories for a node
   - plots a trajectory of %I vs. %S over time
+- note: the first time you run a cell in a Jupyter notebook in a Codespace, you will get some questions from VSCode in the command bar at the top of the window -
+  - "Select Kernel" &rarr; "Install/Enable suggested extensions Python + Jupyter"
+  - "Select Another Kernel" &rarr; "Python Environment" &rarr; "Python 3.10.13 ~/python/current/bin/python3" <br> (the version on the last one may change over time)

 ----